-Level 1: Delivery of projects through the personal heroics and effort of the project manager and his or her team.
+Level 1: Delivery of projects through the personal heroics and effort of the project manager and their team.
 Delivery occurs despite the organisation rather than because of it.

 Level 2: Anybody can deliver, not just heroes.
-There is an agreed-upon methodology that helps repeat earlier successes on similar projects.
-Courses and training help at this level.
+An agreed-upon methodology helps repeat earlier successes on similar projects—courses and training help at this level.

-For organisations to understand the level they are performing at, it is useful to ask these questions:
+For organisations to understand the level they are performing at, it is helpful to ask these questions:

 Level 1: Project Management Success (cost, time and quality)

 Did our project produce the desired output?

 Level 2: Repeatable Success (predictable outcomes)